Menu

 For those of us that really, really think we don’t have a chance…

-If your GAMSAT®, GPA or life is a teeming pile of slop, fear not!
+If your GAMSAT® or GPA isn’t what you would like it to be - fear not!
 In truth, it’s not worth the time, money nor effort to apply through GEMSAS or other schools if you ‘know’, based on the information above and below, that you’re going to fall well below the line.
 Take some time, regroup, gain a better understanding of medical school entry requirements and attack the process again during the next cycle.
 Likely this means resitting the GAMSAT® – the clearest path to improving your combination score, provided also that your GPA clears the hurdle requirement.
 But also consider further study such as an Honours year, or a Masters.
 The reality is that for most of us, this is the way that we get in.
 But, you know what?
-The elation, joy and sheer relief of coming out on the upper side of those cut-offs will be well worth the effort; so stick at it, team.
+The elation, joy and sheer relief of coming out on the upper side of those cut-offs will be well worth the effort; so stick at it.

 Some advice on preferences